stdevel/osad2019-iac/packer/README.md

 $ packer build -var-file=credentials-terraform.json centos7-x86_64.json
 ```

-Following the progress on the command-line and check-out vSphere vCenter interface.
+Follow the progress on the command-line and check-out the vSphere vCenter interface.